 Evaluation of target-cell enrichment by flow cytometry

 To evaluate the effectiveness of target cell isolation, first transfer 500 microliters of eluted cell suspension to a FACS tube, and label it “enriched T cells” [1-MED].
-Then, centrifuge both the “enriched” and “non-enriched” tubes at 370 x g for 7 minutes at 10 degrees Celsius [2-MED over shoulder-TEXT].
+Then, centrifuge both the “enriched” and “non-enriched” tubes at 370 x g for 7 minutes at 20 degrees Celsius [2-MED over shoulder-TEXT].
 Discard the supernatant [3-MED], then add 100 microliters of fluorescent antibody Mix 3 from Table 1 to both tubes [4-MED-TEXT].
-Incubate the cells for 20 minutes at four degrees Celsius in the dark [5-MED-TEXT].
+Incubate the cells for 20 minutes on ice and in the dark [5-MED-TEXT].

 Talent pipets 500 uL of cells into FACS tube